Skip to main content

 • The tool reads only the first maxReadFileLine lines.

-• Special Case - Definitions Only Mode: When maxReadFileLine is set to 0, the tool returns only source code definitions without any file content.
+• Special Case – Definitions‑Only Mode: When maxReadFileLine is 0, the tool returns only code definitions without file content (plus a notice).

 • If neither an explicit range is given nor automatic truncation applies (e.g., the file is within the line limit, or it's a supported binary type), the tool reads the entire content.